-Our agenda is driven by the growing realisation of architecture as a social practice and the highly political, cultural and contested nature of the outcomes of architectural production.
+Our agenda is driven by the growing realisation of architecture as a social practice and the political, cultural and contested nature of the outcomes of architectural production.

 We understand architecture as a broad social, cultural and technical network that exceeds the work of architects or buildings as objects.

 Our work is motivated by current conditions and ongoing developments in architectural design to explore the complex processes and the professional practices, formal and informal, within and through which the built environment is conceived, used, shared, contested, mediated, adapted, and changed.

-Since our start, we have been at the forefront of developing and promoting interdisciplinary approaches to understanding architecture, in particular through our expertise in inventively using archival methods, Actor-Network-Theory, ethnographic and anthropological techniques, digital mapping and complexity theory to explore the social, economic and political consequences of architectural design.
+Since our start, we have been at the forefront of developing and promoting interdisciplinary approaches to understanding architecture, in particular through our expertise in using archival methods, Actor-Network-Theory, ethnographic and anthropological techniques, digital mapping and complexity theory to explore the social, economic and political consequences of architectural design.

 Yet, across this diversity, they share an emphasis on situated knowledge and the practices of design professionals and users, the processes of city-making, network dynamics, and technical and design innovations.

-- Architecture, Politics and Networks of Expertise
+- Architecture, Politics and Networks of Expertise;

-- Design, Climate, and the Anthropocene
+- Design, Climate, and the Anthropocene;

-- The Architectures of Temporality; Event Architecture
+- The Architectures of Temporality; Event Architecture.